Tulum Beach Zone Real Estate: Prices & Yields 2026

 The brand recognition that drives Tulum Beach Zone nightly rates to $400–600 for a 1BR bungalow is real and global.
 The economic problem is that the cost structure of boutique hotel management, coastal maintenance, and environmental compliance consumes the premium before it reaches owner net income.

-The yield paradox: high rates, low net returns
+What should buyers verify on the yield paradox: high rates, low net returns?

 Tulum Beach Zone demonstrates one of the clearest examples of the gross-to-net yield gap in Mexican real estate.
 The math is straightforward: